Jorge-Celis-Jimenez/spring-boot-intro/README.md

  ### Template Engines

+ * **JSPs should be avoided if possible**, there are several known limitations when using them with embedded servlet containers.

  ### Thymeleaf
  * This dependency can be added using the spring initializer
  * Allow us to use layout, fragments and other nice stuff